unabridged/motion/README.md

 ## Limitations

 * Due to the way that your components are replaced on the page, Motion ViewComponents templates are limited to a single top-level DOM element.
 If you have multiple DOM elements in your template at the top level, you must wrap them in a single element.

+## Roadmap

+Broadly speaking, these initiatives are on our roadmap:

+- Support more ViewComponent-like libraries.
+- Support communication via AJAX instead of (or in addition to) websockets
+- AnyCable support for ultra-scalable performance
+- Decouple from Stimulus for fewer dependencies (in progress)

 ## Contributing